 Your first stop is the baby alligators.
 Those things are so darn cute!
 From there you go up age by age as you walk through the property.
 They have a LOT of alligators in each age group in the enclosure and it is crazy to see them all climbing all over each other.
 Make sure to bring quarters so that you can buy the alligator food to feed them.

-As you continue to walk through you go from the 1 year olds to 2 year olds and up.
+As you continue to walk through you go from the 1-year-olds to 2-year-olds and up.
 Until you get to the swamp area.
 This place was crazy cool!
-You walk out on an elevated boardwalk over the swamp and at first you don’t thing there are any alligators there but as you look you start to notice that they are EVERYWHERE!
+You walk out on an elevated boardwalk over the swamp and at first, you don’t think there are any alligators there.
+Then you look around and start to notice that they are EVERYWHERE!

-These aren’t any 1 year old alligators they are huge 10 or more feet long gators that are just hanging out in the fluorescent green swamp water.
-I am not going to lie it was a little scary and nervous out on this small walk way with these huge animals right below us.
+These aren’t any 1 year old alligators, they are huge – 10 or more feet long – gators!
+They are just hanging out in the fluorescent green swamp water.
+I am not going to lie, it was a little scary and nerve-wracking walking out on this small walkway with these huge animals right below us.

-The things is, it was also beautiful.
-As you walk deeper and deeper into the swamp you really take in the peace and quite and the beauty of the area.
+The thing is, it was also beautiful.
+As you walk deeper and deeper into the swamp you really take in the peace and quiet.
+Plus the beauty of the area.
 Then all of a sudden you hear a loud chomp!
 One of the gators just caught lunch!
 That is not a noise you hear every day nor will you soon forget.

-After hanging out here for a while we headed over to watch the alligator feeding that they do multiple times a day.
-One the way we ran into one of the workers who had a 2 year old alligator that we could all hold.
+After hanging out here for a while we headed over to watch the alligator feeding.
+They do this multiple times a day.
+One the way we ran into a worker who had a 2 year old alligator that we could all hold.